 Happy holidays!
-If you’re gearing up for some Black Friday shopping, I wanted to share a few of my favorites from the kitchen and around Richmond!
-Whether you’re shopping for a foodie friend or you’re a Richmonder looking to shop local, I’ve got you covered!
+If you’re gearing up for some Black Friday shopping, I wanted to share a few of my favorites from my kitchen!

 Kitchen & Cooking Gift Ideas

-Great tools are essential for making great meals!
+Great tools are essential for making delicious meals!
 There are a few must-have items that make cooking healthy food so much easier.
 So if you’re looking to get a gift for a foodie in your life, here are a few of my favorites.
-As a reminder, some of these links may be affiliate links which means I earn a small commission at no cost to you!

 Small Grating/Slicing Blades

 I have a larger mandoline slicer but I find myself reaching for these smaller blades all the time.
 I can slice things like cucumbers and carrots in a flash.
-The blades come in a storage container so you never have to worry about having an exposed blade object in a drawer somewhere.
+The blades come in a storage container so you never have to worry about having an exposed blade in a drawer.

 Calphalon Stacking Pans

 These stacking pans are amazing.
 I’ve had them for years and I love how they don’t take up nearly as much space as a regular set.
 Plus, the lids are clear so it’s easier to see how things are cooking without having to lift the lid.
-I have the whole set and I love them!
+I have the whole set and I use them daily!

 Keurig Coffee Machine

-I have a Keurig that I use nearly every day, but if your friends or family member already has the machine, consider getting them some accessories!
+I have a Keurig that I use regularly and I love it!
+If your friends or family member already has the machine, consider getting them some accessories!